jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 WHERE tag_query = '(a AND b) OR (meta_tags:all NOT d)'
 ```

 The FTS5 extension treats `NOT` as a binary operator, not a unary operator.
-This means that it is impossible to search for the negation of a single term.
-For example, the following query cannot be represented under FTS5: _"items that don't have the tag 'old'"_.
+In other words, the `NOT` operator computes the set difference of two conditions.
+It is unable to search for the complement of a single condition.
+Often, it can be useful to search for the complement of a single tag, for example searching for all items that don't have the tag `old`.
+However, it is impossible to represent the following query in FTS5: _"items that don't have the tag 'old'"_.

 To circumvent this issue, I added a new column to the `items(id, path, tags)` table called `meta_tags`.
 The `meta_tags` column contains the string `"all"` by default, so all items in the table will gain a new `all` tag.
 I can then specify `meta_tags:all` in the FTS5 query to search for _"all items that have the tag 'all' in the 'meta_tags' column"_.
-I finally use `meta_tags:all` as the first operand in the `NOT` operator to implement unary negation of a single term.
+I finally use `meta_tags:all` as the first operand in the `NOT` operator to compute the set difference between all items and the given query, effectively implementing unary negation of a single term.

 ==== Case 2: FTS5 and SQL queries without OR operands